 Decent vertical viewing angles.
 Images remain relatively accurate even if you mount the screen above eye level.

-Impressive gray uniformity.
-There's some darkening around the edges, particularly at the top corners, but there's almost no dirty screen effect in the center.
-Uniformity is much better in near-dark scenes.
-Note that gray uniformity varies between units due to manufacturing tolerances.
+This monitor has some decent gray uniformity.
+There's some darkening around the edges, particularly at the top corners, but there's minimal dirty screen effect in the center.

 Black uniformity is mediocre.
 There's visible backlight bleed along the top and bottom edges, as well as some clouding throughout the screen.
 The photo above doesn't show the entire screen due to the monitor's aspect ratio and the photo's crop.
 Uniformity is significantly worse at the bottom corners, which you can see in this photo.
 Note that black uniformity varies between units.